Drink driving is a very serious offence in Queensland and can lead to:

-Any fines that are imposed can be referred to the State Penalties Enforcement Registry for payment which means that you will be able to pay off the fine over an extended period of time.
+Any fines that are imposed can be referred to the State Penalties Enforcement Registry, SPER debt and repayment help for payment which means that you will be able to pay off the fine over an extended period of time.

 In some cases, the magistrate might decide the probation is an appropriate penalty.
 Probation involves meeting with a probation officer, usually once per week, to monitor their behaviour and to provide support and assistance if possible.

 A person can be ordered to attend probation for a period between 6 months and 3 years.
 The length of the probation period is up to the magistrate.